aelshi01/Movie_analysis/README.md

 TensorFlow was developed for production and it provides a solution for model deployment - TensorFlow Serving.
 Basically, there are three steps:

-1. Export your model for serving
+**1. Export your model for serving**
-2. Create a Docker container with your model
+**2. Create a Docker container with your model **
-3. Deploy it with Kubernetes into a cloud platform, i.e. Google Cloud or Amazon AWS.
+**3. Deploy it with Kubernetes into a cloud platform, i.e. Google Cloud or Amazon AWS.**

 The first two step is done locally for testing and iterative improvements.
 The last stage is when we transfer it from local to public by hosting it in the cloud.
+TensorFlow for model creation: TF is an open-source library for ml and deep learning models.

+**Docker for containerization:** is used to have all the dependencies and packages needed for local or cloud deployment.

+**TensorFlow Serving for a model hosting:**  hosts a model and provide remote access to it.

+**Kubernetes for production deployment:**  open source software used for automating scaling, deployment and managing everything on your web services in the cloud (containerised application – docker).